Final Restoration Plan and Programmatic Environmental Impact Statement Available:

-The Lower Duwamish River Natural Resource Trustees (Trustees) have released the Final Restoration Plan & Programmatic Environmental Impact Statement (RP/PEIS) for public review and comment.
+The Lower Duwamish River Natural Resource Trustees (Trustees) have released the Final Restoration Plan & Programmatic Environmental Impact Statement (RP/PEIS).
 The Final RP/PEIS was developed after considering public comments received on the two previous drafts.
 The Final RP/PEIS presents the types of restoration project desired and outlines priority areas for restoration in order to recover natural resources lost or injured by the release of hazardous substances in the Lower Duwamish River.

 Final-Lower Duwamish River NRDA Restoration Plan and Programmatic Environmental Impact Statement (2013)